 It is a little bit of those things, but so much more!

-Since my visit (and probably before) Thailand is becoming more and more mainstream.
+Since our visit (and probably before) Thailand is becoming more and more mainstream.
 It’s kind of like when you love a band before they are famous and then always feel the need to say “I was listening to them before they were cool!”
 Kidding.
 But seriously, I think it is great that Bangkok is on the radar of mainstream travel rather than the hidden gem it once was.
 We LOVED it and have several friends who have visited and had wonderful experiences as well; proving that it isn’t a scary, foreign world only to be visited during a gap year.

 And while it may not be scary, it sure is SMELLY!